Leasehold Conveyancing in Ambleside - Get a Quote from the leasehold experts approved by your lender

 Whether you are buying or selling leasehold flat in Ambleside, our panel of leasehold conveyancing experts will help you move with as little stress as possible.
 Find a Ambleside conveyancing lawyer with our search tool

-I work for a long established estate agent office in Ambleside where we see a number of flat sales jeopardised due to short leases.
-I have received inconsistent advice from local Ambleside conveyancing solicitors.
-Could you clarify whether the owner of a flat can instigate the lease extension formalities for the buyer?
+I work for a busy estate agent office in Ambleside where we have experienced a number of leasehold sales derailed due to leases having less than 80 years remaining.
+I have been given conflicting advice from local Ambleside conveyancing solicitors.
+Can you confirm whether the seller of a flat can commence the lease extension formalities for the purchaser on completion of the sale?

-Provided that the seller has owned the lease for at least 2 years it is possible, to serve a Section 42 notice to start the lease extension process and assign the benefit of the notice to the purchaser.
-This means that the proposed purchaser can avoid having to wait 2 years to extend their lease.
+As long as the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to kick-start the lease extension process and assign the benefit of the notice to the purchaser.
+The benefit of this is that the proposed purchaser can avoid having to sit tight for 2 years to extend their lease.
 Both sets of lawyers will agree to form of assignment.
-The assignment needs to be completed prior to, or simultaneously with completion of the disposal of the property.
+The assignment has to be done prior to, or at the same time as completion of the sale.

 Alternatively, it may be possible to agree the lease extension with the freeholder either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the buyer.